AdobeDocs/workfront.en/help/reports-and-dashboards/data-access/connect-to-snowflake.md

 [Intro]

-For more information on `Data Access`, see [Data Access overview](../../reports-and-dashboards/data-access/data-access-overview.md).
+For more information on Data Access, see [Data Access overview](../../reports-and-dashboards/data-access/data-access-overview.md).

 ## Access requirements